-Hawaiian Community Assets and University of Hawaii - West Oahu will provide financial counseling and computer classes primarily focusing on Nanakuli homestead residents and related members.
-This will help families prepare to meet the qualifying criteria and complete rental applications.
+Hawaiian Community Assets and University of Hawaii - West Oahu have provided financial counseling primarily focusing on Nanakuli homestead residents and related members.
+This has helped families prepare and meet the qualifying criteria and complete rental applications.
+While open to the public, this additional help has resulted in approximately 75% of the tenants being from the Nanakuli Homesteading community and most of the other tenants being Hawaiian or married to Hawaiians..

-Families that become residents of Hale Makana who are on or can qualify for the Hawaiian Home Lands waitlist will receive financial counseling from Hawaiian Community Assets with the goal of being able to qualify for a mortgage and accept a residential lease on Hawaiian Home Lands.
+Families that become residents of Hale Makana who are on or can qualify for the Hawaiian Home Lands homesteading program will receive financial counseling from Hawaiian Community Assets with the goal of being able to qualify for a mortgage and accept a residential lease on Hawaiian Home Lands.

-In partnership with University of Hawaii - West Oahu, NHHCA was awarded a $682,589 HUD grant which will be used to pay for the cost of constructing and equipping the Hale Makana's Resource Center.
+In partnership with University of Hawaii - West Oahu, NHHCA was awarded a $682,589 HUD grant which was used to pay for the cost of constructing and equipping the Hale Makana's Resource Center.

 This badly-needed rental housing project is one component of the "Nanakuli Village Center" development project intended to significantly improve the Nanakuli homestead community.
 It's location within the homesteading community will clearly facilitate easy access to cultural, educational, social, health, and economic opportunities.
 It will also facilitate surrounding family/community integration.
 At the end of the tax compliance period, it will be owned and operated by the Nanakuli Hawaiian Homestead Community Association, a step towards self-governance, economic independence and management of its own community resources.